doc4d/docs/docs/Concepts/classes.md

 :::note Reminder

-The `server` keyword is useless for [ORDA data model functions](../ORDA/ordaClasses.md), which are executed on the server by default, but it can be added for clarity.
+The `server` keyword is useless for [ORDA data model functions](../ORDA/ordaClasses.md), which are executed on the server by default.

 :::